-In addition, each of Ms. Gordon and Messrs.
-Roland, Woll, Dew and Krenek has received awards of SARs in the past.
-The SARs vested or will vest in 25% increments over a period of four years and have a maximum term of 10 years.
-The currently-held vested SARs will remain exercisable after the holder's termination of employment, death, disability or retirement for periods of between 90 days and three years following such event, depending on the event.
-If the holder is terminated for cause or voluntarily terminates employment (in the case of Ms. Gordon and Messrs.
-Dew and Krenek, without "Good Reason"), all of the holder's vested and unvested SARs will immediately terminate.
+vested SARs will remain exercisable after the holder's termination of employment, death, disability or retirement for periods of between 90 days and three years following such event, depending on the event.
+If the holder is terminated for cause or voluntarily terminates employment, all of the holder's vested and unvested SARs will immediately terminate.